Metal Detecting Old Homesteads

 - Areas where you find pieces of old red brick or ceramics may have been a homestead.

 Be sure to pay attention to the landscape around you, it will tell you more than you might think.
-And of course, always make sure to get permission to hunt on old homestead sites.
+And of course, always make sure to get permission to metal detect on old homestead sites.
 Even when there is no longer a house there, someone still owns the land.